Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Model formulation

 \section{Model formulation}

 The density power divergence (DPD) \citep{BasuEtal98} between two densities $g$ and $f$, with respect to some common dominating measure, is defined as

-where $\alpha$ is a tuning parameter controlling the trade-off between robustness and efficiency of the resulting estimator. \cite{BasuEtal98} initially proposed a robust estimator under the parametric setup of independent and identically distributed (IID) data by minimizing the DPD measure between model density and observed data density.
+where $\alpha$ is a tuning parameter controlling the trade-off between robustness and efficiency of the resulting estimator. \citet{BasuEtal98} initially proposed a robust estimator under the parametric setup of independent and identically distributed (IID) data by minimizing the DPD measure between model density and observed data density.
 In particular, if $X_1, \ldots, X_n$ are IID observations from a population having true density $g$ which is being modeled by a parametric family of densities $\left\{f_{\boldsymbol{\theta}} : \boldsymbol{\theta} \in \Theta \right\}$, the minimum DPD estimator (MDPDE) of $\boldsymbol{\theta}$ is obtained by minimizing the DPD measure $d_{\alpha}(\widehat{g}, f_{\boldsymbol{\theta}})$ with respect to $\boldsymbol{\theta}\in \Theta$, where $\widehat{g}$ is an empirical estimate of $g$ based on data.

-The advantage of DPD that makes it popular among other divergences generating robust inference is the third term in its definition (\ref{EQ:general_alpha}) can be neglected when minimizing $d_\alpha(g,f)$ with respect to $\boldsymbol{\theta}$ and the second term can be re-written as $ \int f^\alpha g = \int f^\alpha dG$ with $G$ being the true distribution function of $g$.
-It thus suffices to estimate $G$ using the empirical distribution function, avoiding any nonparametric estimation of $g$ itself and the associated complications.
+The advantage of DPD that makes it popular among divergences generating robust inference is the following.
+The third term in \eqref{EQ:alpha=0} above can be neglected when minimizing $d_\alpha(g,f)$ with respect to $\boldsymbol{\theta}$, and the second term can be rewritten as $ \int f^\alpha g = \int f^\alpha dG$ with $G$ being the true distribution function of $g$.
+It thus suffices to estimate $G$ using the empirical distribution function, avoiding any nonparametric estimation of $g$ and associated complications.
 This leads to the simplified objective function (or the loss function)

-The MDPDE is a robust generalization of the Maximum Likelihood Estimate (MLE) for $\alpha >0$, with both of them coinciding as $\alpha \downarrow 0$.
+Consequently, the MDPDE is a robust generalization of the maximum likelihood estimate (MLE) for $\alpha >0$, with the two coinciding as $\alpha \downarrow 0$ (this requires the additional $1/\alpha$ term in (\ref{EQ:DPD_obj})).
 See \cite{Basu/etc:2011} for more details and examples.

-\cite{Durio/Isaia:2011} extended the concept of the minimum DPD estimation to the problem of robust estimation in the LRM (\ref{EQ:LRM}) with normal errors.
-They proposed to minimize the loss function
+\citet{Durio/Isaia:2011} extended the concept of the minimum DPD estimation to the problem of robust estimation in the LRM (\ref{EQ:LRM}) with normal errors.
+To obtain the MDPDE of $\boldsymbol{\theta}=(\boldsymbol{\beta}^T, \sigma)^T$, they proposed to minimize the loss function